 Kill two birds with one stone with Bluehost by claiming your domain and getting hosting sorted out in minutes.

 Although normally costing $7.99 per month, you can get started with Bluehost from just $2.95 per month with my link.
 That includes a free domain name (which normally would cost around $15), custom email addresses, and even daily backups of your site for no additional costs.

 Choosing an awesome blog name doesn’t have to be time-consuming and frustrating.
 Stick to your niche and target audience.

-Most importantly, remember, it’s the content that you put on your blog that matters, not the name.
+Most importantly, remember, that it’s the content that you put on your blog that matters, not the name.